dayana0425/dayana0425/README.md

 ## Hola, I'm Daiana 👋

 ## I'm a Computer Science Student, First Generation College Student, Latina Woman in Tech and Developer! 👩🏽‍💻

 - 🌱 I’m currently participating in CodePath's Advanced Software Engineering Technical Interview Course; sharpening my problem-solving skills and algorithmic knowledge.
+I'm also participating in RTC x NEAR Blockchain Series where I'll be attending sessions on the latest in the Blockchain space as well as partaking in a Blockchain bootcamp where I'll be developing an entire blockchain project utilizing smart contracts.
 - 🥅 2021 Goals: I will like to develop my own personal website using React & Typescript.
 - ⚡ Fun fact: I love to run, lift weights, paint/draw, play mario kart and read!
 I speak fluent Spanish & English.
 I also spend some time casually learning Japanese.